-- Accident or collision.
-Trauma from a vehicular accident, a fall, or sports injury can damage spinal bones, discs, muscles, ligaments, nerves, or other soft tissues.
+Accident.
+Trauma from a fall or sports injury can damage spinal bones, discs, muscles, ligaments, nerves, or other soft tissues.

 Some of the less common causes of upper back pain include:

-- Fibromyalgia.
-A rare condition causing widespread pain and fatigue throughout the body.
+Fibromyalgia.
+A condition causing widespread pain and fatigue throughout the body.
 The upper back is commonly affected.

-- Spinal infection.
-Although rare, an infection (spinal epidural abscess) can result in the accumulation of pus in the epidural space that mechanically compress the spinal cord.
+Spinal infection.
+Although rare, an infection (spinal epidural abscess) can result in the accumulation of pus in the epidural space that mechanically compresses the spinal cord.

 What are the Symptoms of Upper Back Pain?

 Upper back pain symptoms can vary greatly depending on the underlying cause.
 Most people describe upper back pain as a burning or pulling sensation in one place, which may be at the location of an injury or strain.
 For some, the pain might be mild and go away within a couple of days; but for others, the pain can worsen and interfere with daily tasks.

 Common upper back pain symptoms can include one or more of these: